appium/appium-safari-driver/README.md

 Under the hood this driver is a wrapper/proxy over Apple's `safaridriver` binary.
 Check the output of `man safaridriver` command to get more details on the supported features and possible pitfalls.

 > [!IMPORTANT]
-> Since major version *4.0.0* this driver is only compatible to Appium 3.
+> Since major version *4.0.0*, this driver is only compatible with Appium 3.
 Use the `appium driver install safari`
-> command to add it to your dist.
+> command to add it to your distribution.

 ## Usage